wp-plugins/woocommerce-compare-products/readme.txt

 = 1.0.0 - 2012/03/15 =
 * First working release of the modification

 == Upgrade Notice ==

+= 2.1.3 =
+Upgrade now to fix a backward compatibility issue with External / Affiliate Links.

 = 2.1.2 =
 This update includes 1 new activation feature and 2 fixes.